-As of December 31, 2022, Tenaris was in compliance with all of its covenants.
+As of December 31, 2023, Tenaris was in compliance with all of its covenants, or obtained the necessary waivers from the applicable financial institution if the covenants were not met.

-The weighted average interest rates before tax shown below were calculated using the rates set for each instrument in its corresponding currency as of December 31, 2022 and 2021, considering hedge accounting where applicable.
+The weighted average interest rates before tax shown below were calculated using the rates set for each instrument in its corresponding currency as of December 31, 2023 and 2022, considering hedge accounting where applicable.

-2022 2021 Total borrowings 9.45% 2.09%
+2023 2022 Total borrowings 10.56% 9.45%